FavioSauto/aztec-noir-learning/README.md

 - L2: Layer 2
 - Prover: The party that generates the proof
 - Verifier: The party that verifies the proof
-- Proof: The proof that the prover sends to the verifier
+- Proof: The mathematical proof that the prover sends to the verifier
 - Verification Key: The verification key that the prover sends to the verifier
 - Witness: The information that the prover sends to the verifier